Eric Huang: Biography

-Eric Huang graduated from National Taiwan University with a bachelor in International Business and received an Magister degree from the University of Chicago Institute of Business Administration.
+Eric Huang graduated from National Taiwan University with a Bachelor of Arts in international business and received a Master of Arts from the University of Chicago.
 With the referral of the country's Ministry of Foreign Affairs, he completed the training programs of Harvard and Oxford universities at different times.

 He is married and has two children.

 Career

 2012–2015 worked at the mission in Singapore, was responsible for bilateral political and free trade agreements.

 2016–2018 was the Deputy Director General of the Department of International Cooperation and Economic Affairs of the Ministry of Foreign Affairs of Taiwan.

 2018–2020 was the director general of the Taiwan Economic and Cultural Office in Chicago.

-In 2020 appointed head of the Taipei mission in Latvia, which he was responsible for relations with Lithuania. in 2021 in November after the establishment of the Taiwanese Representative Office in Lithuania, he became its first head.
+In 2020 was appointed head of the Taipei mission in Latvia, which he was also responsible for relations with Estonia and Lithuania. in 2021 in November after the establishment of the Taiwanese Representative Office in Lithuania, he became its first head.